Shando/AMC-Forth-v2/README.md

 **DUCKTIMESTAMPCOMPARE$** - Compares two Timestamps, both of which must be string variables and in the ISO format: YYYY-MM-DD hh:mm:ss.

+## FLOATING POINT - NEW 06/07/25 - NB: THESE WORDS HAVE NOT BEEN FULLY TESTED

+This also includes a class called DoubleExtensions that came from https://jonskeet.uk/csharp/DoubleConverter.cs to handle double -> string conversions.

+**DEG2RAD** - Converts the top value on the Floating Point stack from degrees to radians.

+**FABS** - Return the absolute value of the top item on the Floating Point stack.

+**FACOS** - Return the principal radian angle whose cosine is 'f'.

+**FACOSH** - Return the floating point value whose hyperbolic cosine value is 'f'.

+**FALOG** - Return 10 raised to the power of 'f'.

+**FASIN** - Return the principal radian angle whose sine is 'f'.

+**FASINH** - Return the floating point value whose hyperbolic sine value is 'f'.

+**FATAN** - Return the principal radian angle whose tangent is 'f'.

+**FATAN2** - Return the principal radian angle (between -PI and PI) whose tangent is 'f1' / 'f2'.

+**FATANH** - Return the floating point value whose hyperbolic tangent value is 'f'.

+**FCONSTANT** - Create a dictionary entry for 'name', associated with floating point constant 'f'.
+Executing 'name' places the value on the floating point stack.

+**FCOS** - Return the cosine of the radian angle 'f'.

+**FCOSH** - Return the hyperbolic cosine of the radian angle 'f'.

+**FDEPTH** - Return the number of values contained on the Floating Point stack onto the Data stack.

+**F.** - Display, in the console, the top number on the floating-point stack using fixed-point notation.

+**F.$** - Saves the top number on the floating-point stack to the denoted string variable 'var$' using fixed-point notation.

+**FDROP** - Removes the top value from the Floating Point stack.

+**FDUP** - Duplicates the top value on the Floating Point stack.

+**FE.** - Display, in the console, the top number on the floating-point stack using engineering notation.

+**FE.$** - Saves the top number on the floating-point stack to the denoted string variable 'var$' using engineering notation.

+**FEXP** - Return e raised to the power of 'f'.

+**FEXPM1** - Return e raised to the power of 'f', minus 1.

+**F@** - Get the contents of the cell at 'addr'.

+**FLOAT+** - Adds the size, in address units, of a floating point number to 'addr'.

+**FLOATS** - Return the size, in address units, of 'n' floating point numbers.

+**FFLOOR** - Return 'f' rounded to the nearest integral value using 'round toward negative infinity' rule.

+**F<** - Return TRUE if 'f1' is less than 'f2' else returns FALSE.

+**FLITERAL** - At execution time, remove the top floating point number from the Floating Point stack and compile into the current definition.
+Upon executing 'name', place the floating point number on the top of the Floating Point stack.

+**FLN** - Return the natural logarithm of 'f'.

+**FLNP1** - Return the natural logarithm of 'f' plus one.

+**FLOG** - Return the the base-ten logarithm of 'f'.

+**FMAX** - Return the greater of 'f1' and 'f2'.

+**FMIN** - Return the lesser of 'f1' and 'f2'.

+**F-** - Subtract 'f2' from 'f1' returning 'f3'.

+**FNEGATE** - Return 'f' * -1.

+**FOVER** - Place a copy of the 2nd item on the Floating Point stack on top of the Floating Point stack.

+**F+** - Add 'f2' to 'f1' returning 'f3'.

+**FROT** - Rotates the top 3 values on the floating-point stack.

+**FROUND** - Return 'f' rounded to the nearest integral value using 'round to nearest' rule.

+**FS.** - Display, in the console, the top number on the floating-point stack using scientific notation.

+**FS.$** - Saves the top number on the floating-point stack to the denoted string variable 'var$' using scientific notation.

+**FSIN** - Return the sine of the radian angle 'f'.

+**FSINCOS** - Return the sine and the cosine of the radian angle 'f'.

+**FSINH** - Return the hyperbolic sine of the radian angle 'f'.

+**F/** - Divide 'f1' by 'f2' returning the quotient 'f3'.

+**FSQRT** - Return the square root of 'f'.

+**F\*** - Multiply 'f1' by 'f2' returning the product 'f3'.

+**F\*\*** - Raise 'f1' to the power 'f2' returning the product 'f3'.

+**F!** - Store 'f' in the cell at 'addr'.

+**FSTORE$** - Populate the string variable 'var$' with the string representation of the Floating Point number stored on the top of the Floating Point stack.

+**FSWAP** - Swaps the top two values on the Floating Point stack.

+**FTAN** - Return the tangent of the radian angle 'f'.

+**FTANH** - Return the hyperbolic tangent of the radian angle 'f'.

+**F~** - If 'f3' is positive: Return TRUE if the absolute value of 'f1' - 'f2' is less than 'f3', else return FALSE.
+If 'f3' is 0: Return TRUE if the 'f1' and 'f2' are exactly equal, else return FALSE.
+If 'f3' is negative: Return TRUE if the absolute value of 'f1' - 'f2' is less than 'f3' multiplied by the sum of the absolute values of 'f1' and 'f2', else return FALSE.

+**FTOI** - Return the equivalent of the integer portion of 'f'.

+**FTRUNC** - Return 'f' rounded to the nearest integral value using 'round towards zero' rule.

+**FVARIABLE** - Create a definition for 'name' by reserving 1 FLOATS address units of data space at a float-aligned address.
+Executing 'name' returns the start address of the allocated cells.

+**F0=** - Return TRUE if 'f' is equal to 0.0 else return FALSE.

+**F0<** - Return TRUE if 'f' is less than 0 else return FALSE.

+**PRECISION** - Return the number of significant digits currently used by F., F.$, FE., FE.$, FS. or FS.$ to n.

+**RAD2DEG** - Converts the top value on the Floating Point stack from radians to degrees.

+**SET-PRECISION** - Set the number of significant digits currently used by F., F.$, FE., FE.$, FS. or FS.$ to n.

 ## FROGGER

 To show the Graphics in action, I have created an almost-working Frogger (copyright KONAMI 1981) clone (yes, there are a few things that don't work properly, but, unfortunately, I don't have time to fix them!').